marksparkza/jschon/docs/usage/jsonschema.rst

-Applications will typically only need to read the :attr:`~jschon.jsonschema.Scope.valid` property or use the :meth:`~jschon.jsonschema.Scope.output` method at the root of a :class:`~jschon.jsonschema.Scope` tree, to see the result of evaluating a JSON instance.
+Applications will typically only need to read the :attr:`~jschon.jsonschema.Scope.valid` property or use the :meth:`~jschon.jsonschema.Scope.output` method at the root of a :class:`~jschon.jsonschema.Scope` tree, to see the result of evaluating a JSON document.
 But for custom keyword development, it will be important to understand how the :class:`~jschon.jsonschema.Scope` class works - and this will be explained in the next guide (to do!).